openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 SETUP
-	Make sure you have the openEHR Archetype library installed first (see link above for subversion repository; see
+	Make sure you have the openEHR Archetype library installed first (see link above for Subversion repository; see
 	http://www.openehr.org/developer/t_svn_um_top.htm for instructions on
-	using subversion).
+	using Subversion).

 	Double-click the adl_workbench.exe file.
 The GUI ADL workbench tool should appear.
 Follow these general steps: